 In 2015 I commenced post-graduate training in Holistic Counselling and Psychotherapy with the Metavision Institute.
 Combining theory with practical experience, this course has opened up a whole new world of further learning.

 I am happy to say I am now able to offer support to the whole family.
 We are social beings, and none of us exists in isolation.
 When one person in a family is struggling, either emotionally or physically, it affects others around them.
-Current research suggests that the best way to help a child with developmental delay is to work as a team with parents and carers.
+Current research suggests that the best way to help a child with learning and behavioural difficulties is to work as a team with parents and carers.